apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 The docs also got a major upgrade care of Pascal Schilp's untiring work in the [Webcomponents Community Group](https://www.w3.org/community/webcomponents/) to get the custom elements manifest v1 published.
 This latest iteration of the API docs generates package manifests directly from source code, and converts them to API docs via [Rocket](https://rocket.modern-web.dev).

+## SSR

+As part of the release, we updated our demo apps [leeway](https://leeway.apolloelements.dev) and [LaunchCTL](https://launchctl.apolloelements.dev).
+In the case of leeway, we took the opportunity to implement extensive SSR with the help of a new browser standard called [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/).
+It's early days for this technique but it's already looking very promising.

 ## Behind the Scenes

 Bringing this release into the light involved more than just refactoring and updating the `apollo-elements/apollo-elements` repo.
 It represents work across many projects, including PRs to